CyrilBos/macaron-simulator-gmtk-2020/README.md

 # Ideas

 ## TODO list
-- idle AI to be continued
-- resources respawn
-- morale out-of-control
+1. morale out-of-control
     - fighting reduces it,
     - someone else harvesting food from the same bush as you reduces it

-- combat mechanic
+2. resources respawn
+3. JUICE or idle AI to be continued OR combat mechanic

 - enemy?

 - NO multiple unit management!
 Because I don't have time and it's more "fun" to micromanage your baby units doing whatever they want

+## known bugs
+- food label goes under sprites

 ## Themed UI/UX, "juice" & random shit
-- YELLOW JACKET SKIN because LA GRÈVE on en a marre that the neighbour harvests the same bushes as us

-- animation Pokémon evolve-like between two sprites
+- animation Pokémon evolve-like between two sprites when transitioning to gilet

+- Unit profile picture with **Pixel Art Jeanne La Sale**

+- boire de la 86

 - skin content chemise hawaienne short tongs

-- Unit profile picture with **Pixel Art Jean Lasalle**

 - make units fatter by modifying X scale if they eat too much

 - The game can not be quit: There's a quit button but it trolls you

+Done:
+- YELLOW JACKET SKIN because LA GRÈVE on en a marre that the neighbour harvests the same bushes as us